About Us

 Northeastern News has written several articles explaining why the Observatory is so vital for scientists: "Can we better understand online behavior?
 These researchers will dig deep to find out" (News@Northeastern, October 2021) and "Unprecedented data collection project, 'a huge missing piece of the study of the Internet,' now underway" (News@Northeastern, September 2022).

-Lastest media
+Featured media

 In April 2023, the 59th Annual Robert D. Klein Lecture at Northeastern was led by cybersecurity expert Christo Wilson.